le0li9ht/ThreatHunting/Linux/PAM/Abusing-pam_exec.so.md

 ```nc -lvp 4444```
 Try repeatedly logging into the victim machine’s SSH with invalid credentials to generate authentication failures that will trigger the backdoor as shown below screenshot.
 ```ssh user@<victimIp>```
-Finally the output looks like below.
+The ssh failures trigger the backdoor script /tmp/s.sh and sends the information back to attacker as shown below.
+Finally the output looks like below from attacker machine.

 ![450890823-89aadc9b-46ca-4925-8996-c6305434d260](https://github.com/user-attachments/assets/4a75f2ed-9450-4e07-87aa-d0ecb26511f4)